klojang4j/klojang-templates/README.md

 ## Evolving the Raw Template

-_Klojang Templates_ supports the creation of templates that will render just fine in a browser, even in their raw, unprocessed state.
+_Klojang Templates_ allows you to write templates that will render just fine in their raw, unprocessed state.
+This paragraph explains how you can achieve this.

+Suppose your company's design team handed you this design:

 ```html
 <!DOCTYPE html>